jlooper/msft-learn-apis/module-design-template.md

 ## Summary

 *In this module, you will learn about APIs, the "Application Programming Interfaces" that act like the 'handshake' between a web site's frontend and backend, with specific focus on RESTful APIs.
-You will first create a simple local API with a .json file and then query two external APIs (OpenWeatherMap and NASA's Earth API) to learn about the ways to securely interact with these third-party programs.*
+You will first create a simple local API with a .json file and then work with several of NASA's APIs to learn about the ways to securely interact with third-party interfaces.*

 ## Learning objectives